Defalt1405/FinalProject-AudijeMangilit/README.md

 - finally got payslips.html to work, but no views/functionality/template for view_payslips yet (May 8, 10:02pm)
 - payslips template (and its associated urls.py and views.py functionality) completed! view_payslip and data added as well. formatting is missing, though.
 (May 8, 10:49pm)
 - view_payslip works except when trying to display the total deductions for absolutely no reason. can't figure it out (May 9, 12:29am)
+- functionality for payslips.html and view_payslip.html completed, but not debugged yet.
+(May 9, 12:43am)